 Does drinking water help lower blood sugar?

 Yes.
 When you are dehydrated, your blood becomes more concentrated, making sugar levels appear higher.
-Drinking plain water helps restore balance.
+Drinking plain water helps restore balance and flush excess sugar.

 Can lack of sleep affect glucose levels?